roubertedgar/workshoptw/README.md

 ```
 Once the getPlaceDatabase needs a Context to create our PlaceDAO instance, we just need to pass it by.

 **Continuing...** On the PlaceFormActivity we are calling the PlaceViewModel::save(Place) when we do a click at the Done button.
-Ok, bud now we have to
+Ok, the save method of PlaceViewModel returns a Observable, so, we have to subscribe at it.